Cost Of Living in Geneve 2025

 Financial Leteracy80%

-We asked residents of Switzerland whether they acquired any adequate personal financial training in their lives.
+We asked residents of whether they acquired any adequate personal financial training in their lives.
 Approximately 20% of the people who participated in the survey said that they are not well informed about the topics of budgeting, saving, etc., and just manage things based on their own experience, while 80% said that they know about the general principles of personal finance from sources other than their own experience.

 Difficulty in Budgeting and Financial Planning

-We wanted to understand whether residents of Switzerland have problems or difficulties in managing their expenditures and savings so asked the people one simple question: do you struggle with your personal finances?
+We wanted to understand whether residents of have problems or difficulties in managing their expenditures and savings so we asked people one simple question: do you struggle with your personal finances?
 10% of the participants reported that they indeed struggle in creating budgets and in organizing their finances while 90% said that they have everything under control.

 Struggles with finance10%